Ruby on Rails: Setup | Bluehost Support

 rails new ~/APPNAME -d mysql

 You will then need to create a Symlink to the public folder of your application.
-To do this, simply enter the following command:
+Enter the following command:

 ln -s ~/APPNAME/public ~/public_html/APPNAME